-USD 428 Board of Education will meet at noon on Thursday at Great Bend Middle School, 1919 Harrison.
-Items on the agenda include Riley Elementary School HVAC project bids; calendar development; and approval of licensed personnel retirements and licensed personnel resignations.
-Great Bend Middle School Principal David Reiser and other staff members will share information regarding the academic programs and the school improvement efforts at Riley.
+USD 428 Board of Education will meet at noon on Tuesday at Riley Elementary School, 1515 10th Street.
+Items on the agenda include using district vans for the 2012 Driver Education instruction, and approval of teacher retirements.
+Riley Principal JoAnn Blevins and other staff members will share information regarding the academic programs and the school improvement efforts at Riley Elementary School.

 The following meals will be served Aug.
 18 through Aug.
 22. The secondary schools also have available daily: second choices, chef salad, combo lunches and choice of vegetables and dessert.
 The breakfast menu is offered only to students in USD 428.
 Menus are subject to change without notice.
 Milk served with all meals.
 All meals as offered meet USDA nutritional guidelines.